PlasteredCrab/BlenderCubemapConverter/README.md

 https://youtu.be/dpMQr59vSys

 # Changes Added
-- Checkbox for Separating Alpha into additonal RGB image in case you want it as a different image
+- Checkbox for Separating Alpha into additonal RGB image in case you want it as a different RGB image (used in my current Halo projects)